-The EUSCREEN study aims to compare vision and hearing screening programmes for children in all EU states by using a cost-effectiveness model.
+The EUSCREEN study aimed to compare vision and hearing screening programmes for children in all EU states by using a cost-effectiveness model.
 The cost-effectiveness model predicts the most cost-effective and affordable way to screen children in each country, given the local circumstances.

-The decision-analytic modelling framework and the strategy for implementation will be packed into a transferable TOOLKIT that will assist healthcare providers and policy makers worldwide in their decisions to introduce or modify vision and hearing screening programmes, and increase effectiveness, efficiency and equity of child healthcare.
+The cost-effectiveness model and the manual for implementation will assist healthcare providers and policy makers worldwide in their decisions to introduce or modify vision and hearing screening programmes, and increase effectiveness, efficiency and equity of child healthcare.